-Key Information - for explanato ry notes, see Policy consultation period 1 November 2021 to 7 January 2022 Policy determined on 28 February 2022 Policy contact name and position Kevin Butlin - Director of Education Amendments after determination 1 - Department for Education schoo l number 878-2205 Age range 4 to 11.
-There is also Early Years provision from 3 Type of school Academy primary school Admissions authority Plymouth CAST multi-academy trust Normal round intake Reception Published Admission Number 20 23-24 45 Priority for children to another se etting Isca Academy, St James School, St Luke's Church of England • School, West Exe School Priority for children from another setting No Designated religious character Yes - Catholic Diocese of Plymouth Admissions catchment area No School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form 1 Yes - only to be used for faith priority.
-See below Yes - only to be used for the exceptional need criterion.
-See Kov Dotos Normal rous d below Key Dates Normal round When to apply 15 Novemb or 2022 to the National Clasing Data which is 45 January 2022 Decision er 2022 to the National Closing Date which is 15 January 2023 fer Date which is 17 April 2023 ay 2023 or from 20 school days after the refusal, whichever is When to appeal From 22 Ma ay 2020 of from 20 School days after the refusal, whichever is Deadline to submit appeal 31 May 202 23 Deadline to hear appeal 28 July 202 Key Dates In-Year admission , , e 2023 for Year Groups 1 to 6 tember 2023 for Reception Decision within 10 school days of an application When to submit appeal from 20 school nool days after refusal Deadline to hear appeal within 30 so chool days of the form being submitted · · · · · · · · · · · · · · · · · · ·
+Key Information - for explanat ory notes, se

+Policy consultation period 1 November 2022 to 6 January 2023

+Policy determined on 28 February 2023

+Policy published on school website 7 March 2023

+Policy contact name and position on Rose Colpus-Fricker, Chief Operating Officer

+Amendments after determination on -

+Department for Education scho ol number 878-2205

+Age range 4 to 11.
+There is also Early Years provision from 3.

+Type of school Academy primary school

+Admissions authority Plymouth CAST multi-academy trust

+Normal round intake Reception

+Published Admission Number 2 2024-25 45

+Priority for children to another setting Isca Academy, St James School, St Luke's Church of England School, West Exe School

+Priority for children from anothe er setting St Nicholas' School Nursery

+Designated religious character Yes - Catholic Diocese of Plymouth

+Priority according to faith Yes

+Admissions catchment area No

+Entitlement to free transport from Yes, if this is the closest school available to home

+Devon County Council

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

+Supplementary Information For m Yes - only to be used for exceptional need priority.
+See below Yes - only to be used for faith priority.
+See below

+Key Dates Normal round to R eception

+When to apply nber 2023 to 15 January 2024

+Decision 16 April 2

+When to appeal from 17 M May 2024 or from 20 school days after the refusal, whichever is later

+Deadline to submit appeal 31 May 2

+Deadline to hear appeal 26 July 20

+Key Dates In-Year admission

+When to apply ne 2024 for Year Groups 1 to 6

+ptember 2024 for Reception

+Decision school days of an application

+When to submit appeal from 20 s chool days after refusal

+school days of the form being submitted